Altinn/altinn-studio-docs/content/solutions/altinn-platform/authentication/_index.md

 ---
 title: Authentication
-description: The authorization component is used by Altinn Apps and Altinn Platform to authorize users and system
+description: The authentication component is used by Altinn Apps and Altinn Platform to authenticate users and system
-tags: ["solution", "apps"]
+tags: ["solution", "apps", "authentication"]
 weight: 200
 ---

-The Authentication service gives authentication functionality needed for user and systems
+The Authentication component gives authentication functionality needed for user and systems